 Boyeong graduated from Gwangju Institute of Science and Technology in 2016 with an MS in chemistry.
 At GIST, she conducted research with Prof. Jiwon Seo, investigating the development of an artificial light-harvesting system using peptoids and porphyrins.
 When not in the lab, she enjoys hanging out with her friends, playing squash, and baking.

-Yan Fang is currently a second year undergraduate student at Northwestern University.
+Yan Fang is currently a third-year undergraduate student at Northwestern University.
 She studies Chemistry and Chemical Engineering.
 When not in the lab, she enjoys going to concerts in downtown Chicago, and sightseeing in neighborhood areas.

 Donatello is a tortoise.
 He likes kale, escarole, and especially carrots.
 In his free time (ie all the time) he enjoys digging, sitting on top of his log, falling off of his log, and sleeping.